What is the concern?

 What is needed is to ensure that ALL components that CAN carry and electrical charge, an are in close proximity to the CSST are ALL bonded to the same ground.
 This would mean that all the components are at the same potential which will inhibit the lightning from hopping from one to the other.

-Here’s an NBC news clip on the story.
+Here’s a video clip on the concern.